-Below are examples of errors that courts have found to be harmless (cases in which the petitioner could not win relief because the error did not harm them).
+Below are examples of errors that courts have found to be harmless (cases where the petitioner could not win relief because the error did not harm him).
 Keep in mind that similar errors will not always be held harmless, as the context of the error (all of the factors listed above) mattered to the court's decision in these cases.
 Errors were found to be harmless:

-- (1) Where the defendant alleged the prosecutor used racial discrimination in selecting the jury, and the state court did not allow defendant or his attorney to attend the subsequent hearing on this matter, or provide transcripts of the hearing. - (2) Where the defendant's right to cross-examine the victim was limited, but not completely denied. - (3) Where the trial court's failed to issue a jury instruction on the lesser included offense of kidnapping in a felony murder case. - (4) Where the federal trial court failed to inform the defendant of his right to appeal his conviction, but the defendant was already aware of this right. - (5) Where the trial court admitted evidence that was obtained in violation of the defendant's Fifth Amendment rights, but the evidence was unrelated to the charges he was appealing.
+- (1) When the defendant alleged the prosecutor used racial discrimination in selecting the jury, and the state court did not allow the defendant or his attorney to attend the later scheduled hearing on this matter, nor provide transcripts of the hearing.51 - (2) When the defendant's right to cross-examine the victim was limited, but not completely denied.52 - (3) When the trial court failed to issue a jury instruction on unlawful imprisonment as a lesser included offense to kidnapping in a felony murder case.53 - (4) When the federal trial court failed to inform the defendant of his right to appeal his conviction, but the defendant was already aware of this right.54 - (5) When the trial court admitted evidence that was obtained in violation of the defendant's Fifth Amendment rights, but the evidence was unrelated to the charges the defendant was appealing.55